-Option Description To download the results list While viewing your results list, select the documents you want to download or don't select any documents to download the first 250 results in your list.
+Option Description To download the results list While viewing your results list, select the documents or specific results you want to download, or don't select any documents to download up to 250 of the top 1,000 results from your list.
 To download a single document While viewing the results list, open the specific document you want to download.